splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp.rst

 * You must be an administrator of your Splunk Observability Cloud organization to create a GCP connection.
 * Splunk Observability Cloud supports all GCP regions.

+.. note:: Check the restrictions on your organization's account keys before connecting to Splunk Observability Cloud.

 .. raw:: html

    <embed>